Innovative Program “Cracks The Code” For Residential Solar Power

 Phase 3 has just begun in another set of communities.
 Town volunteers from those communities are now working with CEFIA, SmartPower, and the community’s pre-selected solar installer to plan outreach events and workshops – providing homeowners an opportunity to meet their installer, learn about new financing options, and determine if their home is right for solar.

 With the Solarize model, as more homeowners sign up to install solar, the price for everyone goes down, including those who install systems earlier in the program.
 Solarize customers can expect to receive discounts of between 15% and 20% on the base cost of solar systems through the program.
-Options to purchase, or lease make solar more accessible to homeowners participating in the program.
+Options to purchase, finance or lease make solar more accessible to homeowners participating in the program.

 Check Also